 Speaking your story rather than typing or handwriting it feels less efficient at first, but even as you fumble it’s as fast if not faster than typing or handwriting.

-Learning to dictate absolutely had a learning curve for me and dictation has a notoriously high dropout rate, but I was motivated by all those advantages.
+Learning to dictate absolutely presented a learning curve for me and dictation has a notoriously high dropout rate, but I was motivated by the advantages.
+Stick with it, and you can leverage this skill.